Peoples State Forest

 KNOW BEFORE YOU GO

-The museum is open from Memorial Day through Labor Day, Friday through Monday 10:30 a.m. - 4:30 p.m.
+The museum is open from Memorial Day through Labor Day, Friday through Monday, 10:30 a.m. - 4:30 p.m.
 Admission is free.

 Picnicking

 Set up for an hour or an afternoon and picnic amongst the towering 200-year-old white pine groves alongside the Farmington River in Matthies Grove or upriver in the Whittemore Recreation Area.
-Matthies Grove is also home to a picnic pavilion, available for reservation, a large field, and other amenities.
+Matthies Grove is also home to a picnic pavilion available for reservation, a large field, and other amenities.

 Open-air picnic shelter rentals

 - Rental Fee: $220 (plus $9 processing fee).
-Does not include parking.
+Does not include parking

-Reserve an open air picnic shelter
+Reserve a picnic shelter

 - Online: Visit Reserve America